 It is a dreadful thing to fall into the hands of the living God (Heb 10:31)

 This next one might seem unusual and unexpected from an English-speaking perspective.
 Greek conventionally construes the landmark χεῖρες as containers even when the trajector is not physically contained and held by the hands.
-With jewelry, clothing, and other objects that extend all the way around a body part like a hand (or also the foot in the example below).* It is a little difficult to understand what is going on here.
+With jewelry, clothing, and other objects that extend all the way around a body part like a hand (or also the foot in the example below).* Students might find usage like this confusing.
+It is important to remember just how much of all language, including your own, is conventionalized and idiomatic.

 * Note also that χείρ, ‘hand’ functions metonymically for δάκτυλος, ‘finger’.
 We do this in English in the context of marital engagements and putting a ring on a hand.